Workspace Objects Life Cycle

 createdBy

-If a new object is created, the createdAt
+When a new object is created, createdAt

 and modifiedBy

-These properties are associated with user references.
-Because of that, if a user is removed from the organization, createdBy
+If a user is removed from the organization, createdBy

 and modifiedBy

-are set to null, while createdAt
+will be set to null, but createdAt

 and modifiedAt